a dream for me! Read on to find out more . . .

 Below that is a your standard hybrid setup -- that is, about half comfort layers, and half pocketed coils.
 I'm not exactly sure of the makeup (although you can see that on their website), but I know there is some gel foam, regular memory foam, and latex in there somewhere.
 It's roughly half comfort layer, so that's a lot of comfort!
 The total thickness is 15" regardless of the size (Twin, Queen, King, etc).
 Note that because it's about 4-5" thicker than most other mattresses, you'll want to make sure your mattress protector and sheets are sized appropriately (most mattress protectors are set for this kind of setup, but some extra big sheets may be nice).

 DreamCloud comes in one firmness level.
 On their website, they describe it as "luxury firm," with a chart showing that it's a 6.5 (on a 10 point scale of firmness, with 10 being the most firm).
-I would go just a hair softer -- to me it feels like about a 6.0.
+I would say that's about accurate -- it could be anywhere from a 6 to a 7 depending on your body composition and sleeping position.
 Of course, firmness is subjective to personal preference and sensation.

 I tried out my DreamCloud for 15 nights, and pretty well loved it.
 Having said that . . .